afane/afane.github.io/_pages/about.md

 ---

 A Master of Data Science student at Fordham University, doing research in machine learning, quantum computing and smart city applications of AI.
+I'm interested in working on research projects developing efficient scalable, robust, and interpretable machine learning. particularly topics like data distillation adversarial attacks and using machine learning for the greater good of society.

 Recent News
 ------